 A further distinction is drawn between (a) costs which are "at risk" for the Infrastructure Manager and (b) costs which are passed through to TOCs "at cost" albeit subject to review by the ORR to confirm that they have been efficiently incurred.
-The charges for operation, maintenance and renewal costs that are "at risk" are determined at the outset of each control period (initially the period to 31 March 2015 and thereafter each period of 5 successive years) and the Infrastructure Manager bears the risk that outturn costs exceed the costs assumed for the purpose of setting that element of the OMRC.
+The charges for operation, maintenance and renewal costs that are "at risk" are determined at the outset of each control period (CP2 began on 01 April 2015, with each control period lasting 5 years) and the Infrastructure Manager bears the risk that outturn costs exceed the costs assumed for the purpose of setting that element of the OMRC.
 Charges for costs which are passed through to TOCs "at cost" are charged on an estimated basis with an annual "wash up" to adjust for the difference between estimated costs (used for setting charges initially) and outturn costs.